 Trucking is an industry made up of small businesses.
-As of June 2017, the Federal Motor Carrier Safety Administration noted there are over 775,000 For Hire Motor Carriers in the United States, 91% of these motor carriers operate 1-6 trucks.
+As of June 2017, the Federal Motor Carrier Safety Administration noted that there are over 775,000 “For Hire Motor Carriers” in the United States.
+Ninety one percent of these motor carriers operate 1-6 trucks.
 Project Freight will target these independent truck drivers and small owner/operators.
-This group of drivers primarily works in the Less than Truckload (LTL) segment of the market.
-In 2017 the LTL market estimates annual revenue at $58B.
-The independent truck driver supporting the LTL segment rely heavily on freight brokers to provide their work.
-When demand is high, they also fill in for the larger freight companies like JB Hunt, Schneider and Swift Cargo.
-Both options leave the independent truck drivers disfranchised, not allowing for consistency, stability or professional growth in their work.
+This group of drivers primarily works in the LTL segment of the freight market.
+In 2017 the LTL market saw annual revenues of $58B.
+The independent truck drivers supporting the LTL segment rely heavily upon freight brokers to provide them with work.
+When demand is high and capacity low, these independent truck drivers also fill in for the larger freight companies such as JB Hunt, Schneider, and Swift Cargo.
+Both options leave the independent truck drivers disenfranchised, and lacking for consistency, stability, and professional growth.

+Benefits for Drivers:

-The solution Project Freight’s aim is to eliminate the freight broker allowing the drivers to make more money per delivery but more importantly have direct communication with the shipper.
-Not only will this Project Freight platform allow for the direct access to the shipping customer, it allows the driver to promote themselves.
-They can create a profile showing a picture, highlight their truck(s) and equipment, write a summary about their business, and display active insurance paperwork.
-The driver’s profile will also include their satisfactory score on Federal Motor Carrier Safety Administration’s Safety and Fitness Electronic Records System (SAFER), favorite routes, supporting marketing (website, YouTube Channel), recent activity andProject Freight’s rating system measuring partly by past performance.
-The driver will allow the Project Freight software to use their location, truck and available hours of service available to fit them with the best shipments.
+Project Freight’s aim is to eliminate the freight broker, allowing truck drivers to both make more money per delivery and communicate directly with shippers.
+Not only will the Project Freight platform allow for direct access to the shipping client, it will also allow drivers to promote their services in a highly targeted way.
+They will be able to create a detailed online profile, highlight their truck(s) and equipment, write a summary about their business and specialization, and display active insurance paperwork.
+The driver’s profile will also display their score from the Federal Motor Carrier Safety Administration’s Safety and Fitness Electronic Records System (SAFER); their preferred routes; any supporting marketing materials (e.g., website, YouTube Channel, client testimonials, etc.); all recent activity; as well as Project Freight’s proprietary rating system, which will be directly informed by the driver’s past performance in delivering shipments safely and in a timely manner.
+The driver will allow the Project Freight software to use their location, truck, and available hours of service to match them with the optimal shipping jobs.

-Drivers will be rewarded financially for good decisions & reliable deliveries.
-As Project Freight’s drivers hit a certain number of successful deliveries without issues, they will receive a financial bonus.
-Currently in the trucking industry, lack of paperwork and accountability can delay payment to the driver for a completed delivery.
-Paying the driver has not been the Freight Broker’s priority, some drivers go up to 45 days before payment.
-Having the paperwork accessible and the drivers progress trackable, Project Freight will be to pay the driver the final payment within 24-36 hours of delivery.
-This quick payment will create stability in the driving community and could help eliminates the need for independent drivers and small carriers to factor factor their accounts receivables.
-Paying quickly will also help Project Freight gain trust in the independent driver market.
+Drivers will be rewarded financially for good decisions that result in consistently reliable deliveries.
+As Project Freight’s drivers hit a pre-defined threshold of successful, issue-free deliveries, they will receive a bonus payment.
+This will represent a revolution in the trucking industry.
+Currently, the antiquated nature of internal paperwork, along with the general lack of accountability on the part of brokers, can serve to delay payment to drivers by significant quanties of time.
+Getting drivers paid has never been a priority fopr the freight brokers, who will often times subject drivers to contractually obligated wait periods of up to 45 days prior to making payment.

+With paperwork easily accessible, as well as the drivers’ progress en route trackable in real-time, Project Freight will be able to make final payment to truck drivers within 24-36 hours of shipment delivery.
+This rapid payment rubric will create stability in the truck driver community and will eliminate the need for independent drivers and small carriers to have to factor their accounts receivables – a common practice in the industry.
+Solving cash flow issues for truck drivers by paying quickly will also help Project Freight to rapidly gain trust and sew loyalty within the independent driver market.